 In accordance with the Dún Laoghaire-Rathdown County Council SUDs policies, surface water from the site will be infiltrated on site using appropriate SUDS methods.
-Excess surface water will then be attenuated on site and discharged via petrol interceptor and hydro brake to the existing stormwater network which runs the road that provides access into the site.
+Excess surface water will then be attenuated on site and discharged via petrol interceptor and hydrobrake to the existing stormwater network which runs along Sallynoggin Road.